thoni56/jregr/README.md

 You can run a single test by just adding its full name as an argument.

-For convenience there is a script, `jregr`, which finds the jar file in the same directory as the script it self, so you can link to the script and get the correct jar.
+For convenience there is a script, `jregr`, which finds the jar file in the same directory as the script itself, so you can link to the script and get the correct jar.

-The script also handles the case where you are running `jregr` from a cywin environment using your Windows java.
+The script also handles the case where you are running `jregr` from a Cygwin environment using your Windows java, since then file paths have to be converted.

 Options
 -------

 `-bin` find any executable files in this directory

-`-dir` find testcases and expected output in this directory, also write actual output there
+`-dir` look for test cases and expected output in this directory, and of course also write actual output there

 `-xml` create Junit/Ant compatible `xml` files instead of output to console (to collect in Jenkins etc.)

 `-verbose` print also all passing test names on the console output (which is done using ANSI control codes), normally they will be overwritten to make output more compact

 `-version` print the version of Jregr

+`-nocolour` or `-nocolor` don't color the output

 Character Encodings
 -------------------